-After considering the entire history of War on Drugs, one is inclined to consider whether we have won, or are winning this war?
+After considering the entire history of the War on Drugs, one is inclined to consider whether we have won, or are winning this war at all?

 Understandably, there is a great deal of confusion as to why the war is being fought and who the real targets actually are.
 Due to the confusion and lack of unanimity, this war on drugs cost has clearly caused more harm than good.
-The problem is that the war is not attacking the right people.
+Could it be that a fundamental problem is that the war is not attacking the right people.

 Besides taxpayers in general, the ones who suffer are most are certainly not the wealthy or protected classes.
 In fact, the Cannabis industry is growing geometrically each and every year that has passed since its prohibition in 1930.

 The culprits are the same politicians and legislators who have used the criminalization and decriminalization of drugs to fit their political agendas and financial gain.

 The newer victims range from Wallstreet bankers and billion-dollar hedge fund managers to local city and county tax coffers.